ecoa-tools/as6-genplatform/ecoa-ldp/docs/source/usage.rst

 :ref:`installation<installation>`.

 .. warning::
-    The ECOA_DEPS_DIR environment variable must be set
+    The ECOA_DEPS_DIR environment variable must be set and docker environment must be available

 Build and run the example of an ECOA application (marx_brothers)